Relieves hot flashes and vaginal dryness due to menopause.

 Vaginal bleeding after menopause can be a warning sign of uterus (endometrial) cancer, so let your doctor know if you notice any unusual bleeding.
 When estrogen is prescribed to women after menopause who still have a uterus, progestin should be used with it to lower the risk of cancer.
 Low-dose vaginal estrogen products are often a better choice than oral pills for women 65 years or older who have vaginal symptoms.

 This is a black box warning.
 The FDA requires this warning when there is a significant risk of serious or life-threatening effects that anyone taking the drug should consider.

-Tips from pharmacists and people taking Enjuvia (Synthetic Conjugated Estrogens)Final section.
+Common concerns from people taking Enjuvia (synthetic conjugated estrogens)Final section.
 Do you want to return to drug navigation?